Vedasheersh/catpred/README.md

 The predictions will be written to a .csv file with a name INPUT_CSV_results.csv

-## License <a name="license"></a>

-This source code is licensed under the MIT license found in the `LICENSE` file in the root directory of this source tree.

 ## Citations <a name="citations"></a>

 If you find the models useful in your research, we ask that you cite the relevant paper: